kgiori/things-gateway-guide/gateway-user-guide.md

 First learn how to monitor and control each device by checking out its capabilities.
 Then in the next section you can learn to create rules to automate interactions between devices.

 Devices are displayed on the Things screen and the Floorplan screen.
-You can toggle light bulb and smart plugs on and off by directly clicking on the device icon.
+You can toggle light bulbs and smart plugs on and off by directly clicking on the device icon.
 You can also see the current state of devices such as door sensors and motion detectors, from these screens.